TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

 #### Vocals Lyrics

 Lyrics are stored as text events paired up with notes in the 36 to 84 range.
+Lyric phrases are marked using either note 105 or note 106, or both at the same time (same start and end).
+(Rock Band 3 phased out the Score Duel mode and only uses note 105.)

 There are various symbols used for specific things in lyrics:

 | Name           | Symbol | Description                                                                                               |
 | :---           | :----: | :----------                                                                                               |